Life events - Marriage

 What about marriage after divorce?

 If one of you has been married before and has a former spouse still living it may be possible for you to get married at All Saints'.
-The Church of England requires that all couples in this situation answer various questions when they meet the vicar.
+The Church of England requires that all couples in this situation answer various questions when they meet the minister.
 The questions will be sent to you prior to the meeting; it is only after this that a decision is made.

 What do we need to do next?